BayesianBoi/cds-language/assignments/assignment 4/README.md

    - Plot the relative frequency of each emotion across all seasons

 ## Data source
 The dataset used in this assignment is the `Game_of_Thrones_Script.csv`.
-It should be placed in the `in`-folder before proceding with the analysis
+It should be placed in the `in` folder before proceding with the analysis

 ## Steps for running the analysis